zucchero-sintattico/piper-kt/resources/report/docs/02-requirements/02-03-non-functional.md

     1. Ability of **horizontal scalability** to handle increasing operational load.
 3. **Reliability & Continuity**:
     1. Restore the parts of the system that were affected by a failure.
+4. **Observability**:
+    1. Monitoring of system performance.
+    2. Graphical representation of system performance.

 ## Structural: